Psychologist

 Gambling Addiction

-Estimates of the number of pathological gamblers in the U.S. range in excess of 2 million people with and additional 4-8 million being problem gamblers.
+If you have a problem with gambling, your gambling behavior causes disruptions in your life.
+Legalized gambling is a growing industry and in the U.S. it is estimated that the number of pathological gamblers in the U.S. is in excess of 2 million people with another 4-8 million being classified as problem gamblers.

 Legalized gambling is one of the fastest growing industries in the United States.
 Billboards on major highways depict the action and excitement available at gambling facilities.
 For most of the industry's patrons, gambling is fun and a form of harmless entertainment.
 However, for the 4% to 6% of gamblers who become problem or pathological (compulsive) gamblers, it can be a devastating illness that negatively affects every aspect of their lives.

 Gambling can be defined as playing a game of chance for stakes.
-Gambling occurs in many forms, most commonly (horse and dog tracks, off-track-betting parlors, lotteries, casinos, slot machines, bookmaking (sports books and horse books), card rooms, bingo parlors and the stock market.
+Gambling occurs in many forms, most commonly (horse and dog tracks, off-track-betting parlors, lotteries, casinos, slot machines, bookmaking, card rooms, bingo parlors and the stock market.

 Compulsive gamblers often have other addictions simultaneously, such as drug abuse and alcohol abuse, compulsive shopping and bulimia and other eating problems.
 The addictive gambler may be harder to treat than someone with only one addiction, because he or she may “switch addictions” and therefore leave the addictive personality traits untreated.